SimoneBr55/Lane-Emden-eq/README.md

   1. the gas forming the stellar structure must be in hydrostatic equilibrium with gravity;
   2. the pressure of the gas and its density must be related by a politropic equation of state.

-If these conditions are met, we can write a dimensionless equation linking the denity (or pressure) with the radius of the star (or the structure, in general).
+If these conditions are met, we can write a dimensionless equation linking the density (or pressure) with the radius of the star (or the structure, in general).

 1/&xi; d/d&xi; ( &xi; <sup>2</sup> d&theta; / d&xi; ) = - &theta; <sup>n</sup>